jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 ## XSL Style Sheet
 The XSL Style Sheet can work by itself together with any XSLT processor to render the CRF from an ODM-XML file.
 However, the HTML file requires that all components

 * HTML file
 * ODM-xml file
 * XSL Style sheet

 are located on a webserver in the same folder.
 It will not run from a file folder without a web server.
-The XSL Style Sheet file has some hardcoding of file names for ODM-xml file and the XSL Style Sheet file.
-These can be changed in the HTML file.
+The HTML file has some hardcoding of file names for ODM-xml file and the XSL Style Sheet file.
+These can be changed by editing the HTML file.
 The HTML file has an initial prompt for the name of the ODM-xml file, which can easily be replaced with a hardcoding of the file name, and subsequently removal of the prompt.

 ## Prerequisites
 * Access to a web server for the HTML file to run.
 You can create a local webserver with [XAMPP](https://www.apachefriends.org/index.html).